puppetlabs/puppet-docs/source/pe/3.7/deploy_nonroot-agent.markdown

         certname = <unique non-privileged username.hostname>
         server = <master hostname>

-7. While still connected as the non-admin user, send a cert request to the master by running puppet with `puppet agent -t`.
+7. While still connected as the non-admin user, send a cert request to the master by running Puppet with `puppet agent -t`.

 8. On the master node, as an admin user, sign the non-root certificate request using the console or by running `puppet cert sign nonrootuser`.

     **Note**: It is possible to also sign the root user certificate in order to allow that user to also manage the node.
 However, you should do so only with great caution as this introduces the possibility of unwanted behavior and potential security issues.
 For example, if your site.pp has no default node configuration, running agent as non-admin could lead to unwanted node definitions getting generated using alt hostnames, a potential security issue.
 In general, then, if you deploy this scenario you should be careful to ensure the root and non-root users never try to manage the same resources, have clear-cut node definitions, ensure that classes scope correctly, and so forth.

-9. On the agent node, verify that the agent is connected and working by again starting a puppet run while logged in as the non-admin user.
+9. On the agent node, verify that the agent is connected and working by again starting a Puppet run while logged in as the non-admin user.
 Running `puppet agent -t` should download and process the catalog from the master without issue.

 ###Usage

 Non-root users can only use a subset of PE’s functionality.
-Basically, any operation that requires root privileges (e.g., installing system packages) cannot be managed by a non-root puppet agent.
+Basically, any operation that requires root privileges (e.g., installing system packages) cannot be managed by a non-root Puppet agent.

 On ***nix systems**, as non-root agent you should be able to enforce the following resource types: